bootdotdev/blog/content/news/go-project-gopher-gang-announcement.md

 **Our first Go project** has you create a social media backend server, as you work on your local machine and create a working codebase you can show off on your Github profile or resume.

-You’ll build a RESTful social media API in Golang, giving you exactly the practical skills you need to write Go services in the cloud, the holistic approach other courses don't offer
+You'll build a RESTful social media API in Golang, giving you exactly the practical skills you need to write Go services in the cloud, the holistic approach other courses don't offer

 As this is our first off-site project, we want to hear your feedback.
-If you really like these, and they made you feel more comfortable with writing Go independently, then we’ll make more of these to complement our interactive course range.
+If you really like these, and they made you feel more comfortable with writing Go independently, then we'll make more of these to complement our interactive course range.

 The project is free to try, and all we ask is that you submit your feedback in the Google Form below: